Uptick Newswire Hosts CLS Holdings USA, Inc. on The Stock Day Podcast to Discuss Continued Growth and Expansion

-Las Vegas, Nevada--(Newsfile Corp. - March 25, 2019) - Uptick Newswire Stock Day Podcast welcomed CLS Holdings USA, Inc. (OTCQB: CLSH) (CSE: CLSH.U), ("the Company"), a diversified cannabis company that acts as an integrated cannabis producer and retailer through its Oasis Cannabis subsidiaries in Nevada, and plans to expand to other states.
+LAS VEGAS, NV / ACCESSWIRE / March 25, 2019 / Uptick Newswire Stock Day Podcast welcomed CLS Holdings USA, Inc. (OTCQB: CLSH) (CSE: CLSH-U), ("the Company"), a diversified cannabis company that acts as an integrated cannabis producer and retailer through its Oasis Cannabis subsidiaries in Nevada, and plans to expand to other states.
 President and COO, Andrew Glashow, joined Stock Day host, Everett Jolly.

 To begin the interview, Jolly asked Glashow his expectations for the future of the Company in terms of revenue.
 Glashow explained that the revenues are primarily driven by the Company's operations in Nevada.
 This includes a retail location, called Oasis Cannabis, and a wholesale division, City Trees.
 These two revenue streams have been growing and are expected to continue to increase while the Company also works to improve the gross margins on their products.